About development coordination disorder (DCD)

 - Let staff know about strategies that work for your child at home.
-For example, you might let staff know that your child learns better with step-by-step picture cards.
+For example, let them know that at home you use step-by-step picture cards with your child.

 - Talk with teachers about classroom strategies that might work for your child.
-For example, if your child has trouble with writing, teachers can give her extra time in class to work on written tasks.
-Your child might also find it easier to use a keyboard in class rather than writing on paper.
+For example, if your child has trouble with writing, teachers can give them extra time in class to work on written tasks.
+Your child might also find it easier to use a keyboard than a pen and paper.

 Children and teenagers with development coordination disorder (DCD) often avoid physical activity because they feel they aren’t ‘good’ at it.
 This means that they’re more likely to develop health issues like poor cardiovascular health and obesity.

-Helping children find activities that they like is one of the keys to keeping them active.
-It helps to try different activities so that your child can find one (or more!) activities that he enjoys.
+Helping children and teenagers find activities that they like is one of the keys to keeping them active.
+It helps to try different activities so that your child can find one or more activities that they enjoy.

-Unlike team sports, individual sports or physical activities often better suit children with DCD because they can learn at their own pace.
+Individual sports or physical activities often suit children and teenagers with DCD better than team sports, because children can learn skills at their own pace.
 Examples of individual activities include martial arts, dance, gymnastics, yoga and hiking.

-Children with DCD might also enjoy physical activities with repeated movements, like running, swimming, cycling, skating and rowing.
-The repeated movements help make these activities easier to learn.
+Children and teenagers with DCD might also enjoy physical activities with repeated movements, like running, swimming, cycling, skating and rowing.
+The repeated movements make these activities easier to learn.

-Children and teenagers with DCD can be at risk of anxiety and depression because of the way that DCD can affect self-esteem and everyday life.
+Children and teenagers with DCD can be at risk of childhood anxiety, teenage anxiety, childhood depression and teenage depression because of the way that DCD can affect self-esteem and everyday life.
 If you think your child might have anxiety or depression, start by talking to your GP or going to a mental health service.